-Robotics In Electronics Manufacturing
+Robotics In The Electronics Industry

-Small parts, high speeds, precise placement.
-These are typical requirements in electronics manufacturing.
-Human assembly, dispensing and inspection just aren’t feasible at the rate demanded by modern production operations, and electronic components are too miniaturized for human assembly.
 Intense cost pressures push manufacturers to process, assemble and pack faster than ever while simultaneously maximizing yields.
-The only answer is robotic manufacturing.
-Acieta understands the special challenges of the electronics manufacturing sector and offers robots to suit these needs.
+Acieta understands the special challenges of this sector and offers electronics manufacturing automation to suit these needs.
+Here are some of the best-suited application areas:

-Electronic products often need sealants and selectively applied coatings for protection against environmental degradation, vibration and temperature.
+- DISPENSING – Electronic products often need sealants and selectively applied coatings for protection against environmental degradation, vibration and temperature.
 In assembly, adhesives are sometimes used to secure components, housings or screens.
 When a robot does the dispensing, waste is minimal and part-to-part repeatability is high.

 - MINIATURIZATION – Some jobs, especially electronic assembly work, are just not possible for humans to do because the components are too small, and their placement needs are too precise.
 In parallel, product engineers increasingly understand what robotic technology can do and are designing for it.